Andrej-Antipov/Euthanasia/README.md

 # Euthanasia
-Service to put Mac OS to sleep by terminal command after display sleep Correct auto sleep by timer for Mac OS 10.15.2+
+Correct auto sleep by timer for Mac OS 10.14.6 - 10.15.2+

-After service is set up, it checks monitor power state, with interval according system power settings like Display Sleep Timer, put system to sleep with command pmset after interval accordind "System Sleep Timer" settings.
+After service is set up, checks monitor power state, with interval according system power settings, put system to sleep with after interval accordind "System Sleep Timer" settings.
 Set up, start, stop and remove service with applet.
-That for systems are not to sleep aftomatically, but can sleep via "apple" menu.
+For system (hackintosh) that's not sleep automatically, but can sleep via "apple" menu. (to check is it working)